-Quadrifoglio Gallery Oriental Rugs offers written insurance appraisals of antique Oriental rugs in the Boston, MA area, Rhode Island, Connecticut and the New York metropolitan area.
+Quadrifoglio Gallery Oriental Rugs offers written insurance appraisals of antique Oriental rugs in the Boston, MA area, Maine, New Hampshire, Rhode Island, Vermont, Connecticut and the New York metropolitan area.

 We do not offer appraisals for tax purposes.

 Quadrifoglio Gallery also offers consulting to help you manage your antique Oriental rug collection and form strategies regarding how to properly care for your antique rugs or options to sell them.

 Please, call Helen or Douglas Stock at (781) 690-5710 to discuss antique rug appraisals, consulting or cleaning and restoration services.

 Much has been said in recent years about a drop in value of many Oriental rugs and some of this is accurate.
 However, much of what is said, including poorly researched articles in major newspapers or on-line platforms, lacks nuance and can be misguided and/or misleading.